-The 2018 NBA Champions, Golden State Warriors have enough going for them on the court.
-But it’s the player’s off-the-court moves that really set the team apart from past dynasties.
+The 2018 NBA Champion Golden State Warriors have plenty going for them on the court.
+But it’s the players off-the-court moves that really set the team apart from past dynasties.

 Take point guard Stephen Curry, one of the most adored and spectacularly skilled basketball players on the planet today.
-His ball-handling, passing, and three-point shooting capacities are well-nigh otherworldly: routinely leaving spectators (in the stands as well as players on opposing teams) with their jaws dropped.
+His ball-handling, passing, and three-point shooting abilities are downright otherworldly, routinely leaving spectators in the stands (as well as players on opposing teams) with their jaws dropped.
 How does he do it?

-Curry’s training regimen includes all variety of high-tech drills, for instance: wearing goggles that generate a series of flashing lights, as he performs ball-handling drills; working with two (or more) balls at the same time, and moving through a circuit that flashes instructions that he must respond to instantaneously.
-All this is to train his reflexes, perceptual acuity, and decision-making abilities to super-human levels – and there’s little doubt that it has worked!
+Curry’s training regimen includes a variety of high-tech drills: wearing goggles that generate a series of flashing lights as he performs ball-handling drills; working with two (or more) balls at the same time; and moving through a circuit that flashes instructions that he must respond to instantaneously.
+All this is to elevate his reflexes, perceptual acuity, and decision-making abilities to super-human levels and there’s little doubt that it has worked!

-But Steph Curry’s training has another – less glamorous but equally important – side to it.
+But Steph Curry’s training has another less glamorous but equally important side to it.
 This is the quiet side, the spacious side, the side that cultivates the capacity to relax deeply.
-It includes weekly sessions in a flotation tank – which allows Curry’s body (his spine and other joints, in particular) as well as his mind to decompress, to float in dark silence, in a space devoid of the distractions of external sense perceptions: Just the salt-water (at precisely body temperature) and the sound of his breath.
-It also includes instructions like the one given to him by one of his assistant coaches: to “think of nothing” as he sits on the court-side team bench during his rest periods; to allow his mind to relax completely, internally spacious and thought-free.
+It includes weekly sessions in a flotation tank which allow Curry’s body as well as his mind to decompress, to float in dark silence, in a space devoid of the distractions of external sense perceptions: just 98.6-degree salt-water and the sound of his own breathing .
+During basketball games, Curry’s coaches encourage him to think of nothing as he sits on the bench during rest periods, to let his mind relax completely, internally spacious and thought-free.

-And so it is this combination of physically intense training — along with periods of deep relaxation and mental-emotional quietude — that has unleashed the brilliance that we now appreciate, from Steph Curry on a basketball court.
+It is this unique combination, joining physically intense training with periods of deep relaxation and mental-emotional quietude that has unleashed the brilliance that we now appreciate from Steph Curry on the basketball court.

 Moments Of Mindfulness – Flowing Into A Stream Of Concentration

-Mindfulness – as the English translation of the Pali word sati – means pretty much what it sounds like: to keep something in mind, or to remember something.
+Mindfulness means pretty much what it sounds like: to keep something in mind, or to remember something.
 When we keep something in mind, with alertness and a commitment to coming back to it again and again, we are exercising mindfulness.
-In Buddhism, the practice of mindfulness is typically structured around the Four Foundations Of Mindfulness:
+In Buddhism, for example, the practice of mindfulness is typically structured around the Four Foundations Of Mindfulness:

-An elite athlete tends to possess highly developed mindfulness of the body and physical sensation, as well as of the breath.
-And such moments of mindfulness – with dedicated training – then become a stream of effortless concentration, when he or she is in the heat of competition.
+Elite athletes tend to possess highly developed mindfulness of the body and physical sensations, especially mindfulness of the breath.
+Such moments of mindfulness with dedicated training can then become a stream of effortless concentration, even in the heat of competition.

 The Continuity Of Open Awareness

-As our steps (right, left) and our breath (inhale, exhale) permeate each other more and more deeply – they become like pearls on the string of open awareness.
-The spacious vibrancy of awareness is the (timeless and transpersonal) continuity that generates the spontaneously-perfect shape, structure and power of our movements: the shooting of a basketball; the running of a marathon; or a quiet walk through our spring garden, to enjoy the scent and beauty of newly blossomed flowers.
+As our steps (right, left) and our breath (inhale, exhale) permeate each other more and more deeply, they become like pearls on the string of open awareness.
+The spacious vibrancy and continuity of awareness is what allows the spontaneously-perfect shape, structure and power of our movements to arise of their own accord, whether it be shooting a basketball, running a marathon, or quietly walking through our summer garden, enjoying the scent and beauty of newly blossomed flowers.